-Here is what the person who needs a best folding shovel wants a sturdy little tool that is Johnny-On-The-Spot when you need to dig your way out of trouble.
+Here is what the person who needs the best folding shovel wants a sturdy little tool that is Johnny-On-The-Spot when you need to dig your way out of trouble.
 It fits in with most Camping/Hiking load-out and wouldn’t weigh you down.
 The Gerber name says it all and ensures you have a product that will do the job and holds up out in the field.

 With this folding shovel, you have the last piece of Hiking, Camping and Survival gear you will ever need.
 You can dig your camp’s basic needs like a fire pit, shelter construction, and dig yourself a Hawaiian-style Luau Pig Pit.

-When you hit the field, and you need to get your camp shipshape the shovel unfurls with a quick sliding mechanism that locks everything in place fast and simply.
+When you hit the field, and you need to get your camp shipshape the shovel unfurls with a quick sliding mechanism that locks everything in place fast and simple.
 The head is made from High Carbon Steel, and the handle is a synthetic Resin composite that is tough and wouldn’t slip and let you down when you need it most.
-On top of that, it is tough, has nails handle lets you use it like a hammer to pound in tent stakes.
+On top of that, it is tough, has nails handle lets you use it as a hammer to pound in tent stakes.

 - You’ll now be digging all your foxholes with this Gerber if you work for the USMC.
 However, it will also handle light camp work and latrine duties as well.

 - Small, lightweight, but that doesn’t mean it isn’t made for heavy digging.
 It is a small camping shovel that helps you keep your campsite cleared and squared away.

 - If you need to remove the brush, you need to ready your campfire this is your tool of choice.
 It is about as long as your arm from elbow to fingertip and will do the camp chores you want to be done.